 Transfer Opportunities and Requirements

-Studying English empowers students to pursue a wide variety of career paths and professions.
-SMC does not currently offer a degree in English literature, and different four-year universities have widely varying degree requirements for English literature majors.
+Studying English literature empowers students to pursue a wide variety of career paths and professions.
+SMC does not currently offer a degree in English literature, but students can complete many of their literature and general education requirements at SMC before transferring to a four-year institution that does have an English major.
 Students who wish to pursue an eventual bachelor's degree in English literature should therefore work towards obtaining an Associate in Arts (AA) degree by completing the requirements for either the

 Liberal Arts major or the